 Check to see it has working headlights and tail lights.

-Is there are rear view mirror, storage basket or a golf cart radio?
+Is there are rear view mirror, storage basket, speakers or a golf cart radio?

 Are there any custom features like a golf cart custom paint job or custom body.